There is one particular email that is the highlight in my inbox.

 This email is so precious that I don’t read it right away – I “save” it for a quiet moment to savor it slowly like fine Belgian chocolate.

-After I enjoyed reading it, the email may stay in my inbox for a while.
+Then, the email may linger in my inbox for a while.
 The mere sight of it gives me a moral uplift.
-Of course, I also read it from time to time, especially when my soul needs something inspiring.
+Of course, I also read it from time to time, especially when everyday life is all too gloomy and I need to lift myself out of heavy thoughts.

-I’m talking about the newsletter that the MBSR teacher Mechthild Engelhorn sends out to her students at regular intervals.
-MBSR stands for Mindfulness-Based Stress Reduction, a multi-week mindfulness training program that I participated in a few years ago.
-I had the honor and pleasure of being one of Mechthild’s students.
+I'm talking about the newsletter that the MBSR teacher Mechthild Engelhorn sends out to her students at regular intervals.
+MBSR is the abbreviation of Mindfulness-Based Stress Reduction, which refers to a multi-week mindfulness training program that I participated in a few years ago.
+I had the honor and pleasure of being one of Mechthild's students.

-Mechthild’s newsletter could be a mere informational tool to announce upcoming meditation sessions and MBSR classes.
+Mechthild's newsletter could be a mere means of information to announce upcoming meditation sessions and MBSR classes.
 But she makes so much more of it.
 She sends along an impulse to pause, an invitation to kindness and mindfulness, wrapped in her poetic language.
-With Mechthild’s permission, I’m sharing her wise advice on how to cope with a pandemic from one of her emails with you.
+One of her last emails touched me greatly and gave me food for thought - Mechthild took beautiful lyrics by the singer-songwriter Leonard Cohen as a starting point to describe how we can deal with the limitations and painful changes that Corona imposed on us all.

 _________________